lmgobaira/tinkerTankExamples/README.md

 ### Setting up Python on Windows Development Machines
 Follow [this](http://docs.python-guide.org/en/latest/starting/install/win/) guide to install python on Windows machines.

+**Note:** OSX and Linux based machines come with python preinstalled to verify what version you are running open a terminal and type the following:

+    `python --version`

+If python is setup correctly on your machine the command will respond with the active python version information.

 ### Setting up PyCharm IDE